MicrosoftDocs/azure-devops-docs/docs/organizations/projects/create-project.md

 A: The log file is stored in $:\\Users\\*user name*\\AppData\\Local\\Temp and labeled vso\_TeamProjectCreation\_*yyyy\_mm\_dd\_hh\_mm\_ss*.log.

-The log shows each action taken by the wizard at the time of the failure and may include more details about the error.
+The log shows each action taken by the wizard at the time of the failure and might include more details about the error.
 You can review the log entries to find network or file related issues by searching for **Exception** or **Error**.

 ### Q: How do I add SQL Server Reporting services?